xrpronin17/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/logging-and-data-management-methods/logrotate.md

 # logrotate
 [[Source]](https://github.com/ripple/rippled/blob/743bd6c9175c472814448ea889413be79dfd1c07/src/ripple/rpc/handlers/LogRotate.cpp "Source")

-The `logrotate` command closes and reopens the log file.
+The <span class="code-snippet">logrotate</span> command closes and reopens the log file.
 This is intended to help with log rotation on Linux file systems.

-Most Linux systems come pre-installed with a [`logrotate`](https://linux.die.net/man/8/logrotate) program, which is separate from this command.
-Application specific log rotation scripts are placed in `/etc/logrotate.d`
+Most Linux systems come pre-installed with a [<span class="code-snippet">logrotate</span>](https://linux.die.net/man/8/logrotate) program, which is separate from this command.
+Application specific log rotation scripts are placed in <span class="code-snippet">/etc/logrotate.d</span>

-The following script is a sample that can be created as `/etc/logrotate.d/rippled`
+The following script is a sample that can be created as <span class="code-snippet">/etc/logrotate.d/rippled</span>

 ```logrotate
 /var/log/rippled/*.log {